Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Save As rendering

-Then select *.PNG as the file format, followed by Options, then tick Alpha Mask and then press Ok and Save.
+Then select *.PNG as the file format, followed by Options, then check the box Alpha Mask and then press OK and Save.

 Rendering Alpha Mask